ezcodesit/Limit-Order-Book/README.md

 MODIFY <id> <BUY|SELL> <price> <qty> [MIN <qty>]
 PRINT
 ```
-Outputs `TRADE ...` lines for each execution; `PRINT` will eventually emit human-readable snapshots.
+Outputs `TRADE ...` lines for each execution; `PRINT` emits an aggregated snapshot of the book.

 ## Future Work
 - Double-buffered snapshots for readers.